tjblaette/getitd/README.md

 Inside, all of the generated output files reside:
 - config.txt contains parameters, date and time of the analysis
 - stats.txt contains the number of reads and insertions / ITDs processed and filtered at each step of the analysis
+- coverage.txt contains the read coverage across the reference sequence
+- coverage.png contains a plot of that same coverage data (optionally created using `-plot_coverage True`)
 - out\_needle/ contains individual alignment files, needle\_\*.txt, of all the different reads processed
 - itds\_collapsed-is-same\_is-similar\_is-close\_is-same-trailing\_hc.tsv contains filtered high-confidence (hc) ITDs, fully merged
 - itds\_collapsed-is-same\_is-similar\_is-close\_is-same-trailing.tsv contains all ITDs, fully merged